-How is YouTube Partner Money Calculated?
+Part 4: How is YouTube Partner Money Calculated?

 YouTube partner money is calculated using something called the CPM.
 Your CPM, if you're new to YouTube and partner advertising, is likely to be quite low, but can be built up over time.

 CPM is actually a term for advertisers rather than content creators, as it denotes the amount an advertiser pays to serve its ad to 1,000 views of a video.
 What you really want to know is your RPM, or revenue per thousand, which is about how much you'll get paid for 1,000 views of that ad.
-In YouTube world, they call this number eCPM which stands for effective CPM, and if you have access to YouTube analytics, you'll be able to find it under the estimated monetized playbacks metric.
+In the YouTube world, they call this number eCPM which stands for effective CPM, and if you have access to YouTube analytics, you'll be able to find it under the estimated monetized playbacks metric.

 If you don't have YouTube Analytics, you can estimate your eCPM by dividing your most recent earnings by the number of monetized views and then multiplying by 1,000.
 For example, if you got 10,000 views of a video and earned $30, then your CPM would be $3.

-There are a number of factors which affect what your CPM is, including what category it's in, what the season is (e.g. Christmas, Halloween), what language you speak, which country you're from, how much competition there is and much more.
+There are a number of factors that affect what your CPM is, including what category it's in, what the season is (e.g. Christmas, Halloween), what language you speak, which country you're from, how much competition there is and much more.
 As an average, most advertisers are paying in the region of $7.60 per 1,000 impressions, although this can be as high as $15 or as low as $0.10.

 But that's not the whole story.